-Continuous test automation is the key to ensuring success in the Agile software development.
-Also, it’s an essential skill for the most testing and QA job profiles.
+Continuous test automation is the key to ensuring success in Agile software development.
+Also, it’s an essential skill for most testing and QA job profiles.
 That’s why we brought the top automation testing interview questions to help test engineers in delivering their best during interviews.

 All of these are the most asked questions while selecting a candidate for the automation job profile.
 We’ve even tailored the answers by discussing with the candidates who had success in their automation interviews.

 We believe you would get the same benefit from this post as most of our readers have gained from reading the following most popular post on Selenium testing.